KL Yong earned a bachelor's degree in communication studies in 1999. His interests include history, traveling, and mythology.

 1. En no Ozunu (役小角), AD 634–???

-On the other hand, legends about En no Ozunu’s supernatural achievements are plentiful.
-For example, the ascetic is said to be served by two Japanese yokai (supernatural creature) named Zenki and Goki.
+Folklorically, though, legends about En no Ozunu’s supernatural achievements are plentiful.
+For example, the ascetic is said to be served by two Japanese yokai (supernatural creatures) named Zenki and Goki.
 The Heian Era compendium Shoyoku Nihongi also described En no Ozunu as capable of commanding natural spirits and ogres, and bounding them when they disobey.

 While heading to China on a pilgrimage, the mystic was even said to have explained the wisdom of the Buddhist Lotus Sutra to 500 tigers while in the Korean Peninsula.